githika99/data_mining/Evaluation/README.md

   OTHER2: 0.1738 - Talk to other.
 In the past year, have you seen or talked with any of the following health care providers or other professionals for treatment of emotional problems?
   PSYCHOL2: 0.1738 - Talk to psychologist.
 In the past year, have you seen or talked with any of the following health care providers or other professionals for treatment of emotional problems?

-Principal Component 3:
+Principal Component 3: Feeling sad/depressed/irritable/mood swings
   FEELBLU2: 0.1542 - Feeling blue past 2 weeks.
 Thinking back over the past two weeks, how often have you felt blue or depressed?
   NRVOUS2: 0.1501 - Tense/nervous past 2 weeks.
 Thinking back over the past two weeks, how often have you felt tense or nervous?
   DEPRESS2: 0.1488 - DEPRESS2: Felt depressed past week.
 How often you have felt or behaved depressed during the past week.
   MOODCHG2: 0.1483 - Frequency mood changes past 2 weeks.
 Thinking back over the past two weeks, how often have you had frequent mood changes?
   IRRITAB2: 0.1438 -  Irritability past 2 weeks.
 Thinking back over the past two weeks, how often have you had irritability or grouchiness?

-Principal Component 4:
+Principal Component 4: Felt you were treated with less respect than others due to sexual orientation, income level, physical appearance, age, ethnicity.
     Felt that you were Treated w/less courtesy than others, Treated w/less respect than others, Received poorer service than others, People think not as smart as others, People act as if afraid of you, People think you are dishonest, People act as if better than you, Insulted by other people, Harassed by other people, and/or Ignored by other people for the following reasons:
   BCORIEN2: 0.2571 - Because of sexual orientation
   BCINCML2: 0.2563 - Because of income level